openwanderer/example-app/hello-world/README.md

 You need [PHP](https://php.net) installed on your system, and a web server of some kind, such as [Apache](https://apache.org).
 If you have a Linux system you can easily install these using your package management system.
 If running Windows you might want to consider an all-in-one package such as [XAMPP](https://www.apachefriends.org/download.html) which provides both PHP and Apache.
 You also need to install [PostGIS](https://postgis.net) as well as PostgreSQL.

+A good resource for instructions on installing PostGIS is [on the OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/PostGIS/Installation).
+Even though these instructions relate to setting up a Mapnik map tile server, they are equally applicable for setting up a database for OpenWanderer.

 To setup the database please import `setup-db.sql` into your database.
 This will setup the `panoramas` table with data describing the three panoramas included in the `panos` directory and setup the `sequence_panos` table with a sequence linking these three panoramas.

 You then need to install the PHP dependencies.
 Dependencies are managed by [Composer](https://getcomposer.org).
 Please ensure you have Composer installed and then run: